Today's Holidays for March 19

 1916 Irving Wallace d.
 1990 American novelist.
 His books have sold over 120,000,000 copies.

 1906 Adolf Eichmann d.
 1962 German war criminal.
 As a member of the SS, he organized the transportation of Jews to concentration camps for "the final solution."
-After the war he was discovered hiding in Argentina.
-He was then smuggled to Israel where he was hanged for his war crimes.
+After the war Eichmann was captured by the U.S., but was using forged papers that identified him as "Otto Eckmann."
+He eventually escaped and in 1950 used a phony passport to travel to Argentina.
+He was discovered hiding in Argentina after his son, Klaus Eichamnn, bragged to his girlfriend about his Nazi father.
+He was then captured by Israeli Mossad agents and smuggled to Israel where he was tried and hanged for his war crimes.

 1894 Jackie "Moms" Mabley d.
 1975 (Loretta Mary Aiken), American comedienne.
 She was one the most successful entertainers of the black vaudeville stage and was billed as "The Funniest Woman in the World."